Cao Fei, Nova

 This was a 10/10 experience, and it lasted until earlier this afternoon, when I went to a South Austin coffeeshop for Can A Fracturing America Heal?
 [In Person Version], one of several Meetups I’d signed up for in a surge of high spirits on New Year’s Eve.Continue reading »

 I left San Francisco, and arrived in Austin last Wednesday.

 It took me five weeks to drive the first 12 miles, two weeks to drive the next 479 miles, and three days to drive the final 1,301 miles.
-A graph of my journey on Twitter flooded my inbox with DMs from excited VCs and alarmed epidemiologists.
+Charted, it would have looked like the stuff of VC dreams and epidemiologist nightmares.

 On the road, I listened to 2000s pop punk and Jake Gyllenhaal’s narration of The Great Gatsby.
-The book is full of excellent lines, but a new one stood out to me: What was the use of doing great things if I could have a better time telling her what I was going to do? and I nodded as I drove, on my way to attempt the opposite.Continue reading »
+Every line in the book is its own work of art, but a new one stood out to me: What was the use of doing great things if I could have a better time telling her what I was going to do? and I nodded as I drove, on my way to attempt the opposite.Continue reading »